-One of the eight specific wine growing areas in the Austrian province or generic wine growing area of Lower Austria.
-The name was given to the area west of Vienna this is the 153 kilometre long river Kamp, which flows through it from Schönberg in the north to Hadersdorf in the south and flows into the Danube near Krems.
+One of the eight specific wine-growing areas in the Austrian province or generic wine-growing region of Lower Austria.
+The area to the west of Vienna was named after the 153-kilometre-long Kamp River, which flows through it from Schönberg in the north to Hadersdorf in the south and flows into the Danube near Krems.
 There is evidence of viticulture here at least since the early Middle Ages.
-Until 1993, the two now independent wine-growing regions Kamptal and Kremstal were united under the name Kamptal-Donauland.
+Until 1993, the two wine-growing regions of Kamptal and Kremstal, which are now independent, were united under the name Kamptal-Donauland.

 The predominant soil types are loam, loess, gravel and primary rock.
 The climate is characterised by hot, Pannonian influences as well as cool currents from the Waldviertel.
 Precipitation is rather low; in spring, autumn and winter there is often fog.
 A special feature is the famous Heiligenstein near Zöbing-Langenlois, made of desert sandstone with volcanic elements, whose name refers to the "hellish" sunshine (exposure) with a hot, dry microclimate.
 The alternation between hot days and cool nights gives the wines lively acidity.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn